 Zero Dollar Charge for Our Services

-Clients don’t have the same access to certain data.
-We have access to a collective database of carriers and plan prices.
-Making comparing options much easier for you.
+Clients don’t have the same access to specific data.
+We have access to a consolidated database of carriers and plan prices, which makes comparing options much easier for you.

-We can inform you of multiple healthcare options without pushing you towards a certain type of plan.
-However, our main goal is to give you all the information you need to make your own decision on coverage.
+We can inform you of multiple healthcare options without pushing you towards a particular type of plan.
+However, our primary goal is to give you all the information you need to make your own decision on coverage.

-A broker will have precise information of all of the companies that are represented giving you the proper information needed to make an informed decision.
+A broker will have precise information about all of the companies they represent, giving you the proper information needed to make an informed decision.

 They will also have a better idea of which carriers have a more conservative rate increase as they see all the prices, allowing them to guide you to a decision; also, this benefits you in the future by keeping your premiums lower.